 Our CEO, Svein Sollund, suggests several steps how the supplier industry could reinvent itself to increase profitability, reduce the environmental impact and gradually transfer competency to other areas.

-"As if the impact of COVID19 wasn’t enough, the disagreement between Saudi-Arabia and Russia has not only exacerbated the situation but has also created a genuine crisis across our industry, pushing the entire value chain to the brink of survival with negative impacts on profitability.
+“As if the impact of COVID19 wasn’t enough, the disagreement between Saudi-Arabia and Russia has not only exacerbated the situation but has also created a genuine crisis across our industry, pushing the entire value chain to the brink of survival with negative impacts on profitability, ” writes Sollund.

-, Business Transformation expert in PA CONSULTING, the following three primary drivers were highlighted for the current situation:
+“In an article for the leading Norwegian tech publication I co-wrote with Rahman Khanani, Business Transformation expert and strategist, the following three primary drivers were highlighted for the current situation:

 Five pieces of advice to boost a rebirth

 In light of such a bleak backdrop, we’ve come up with five ways the contractors could reinvent itself; to increase profitability, reduce the environmental impact and gradually transfer competency from oil and gas to other areas.

 1. Accelerate the digitalisation process.
 The slowdown presents an opportunity for companies to accelerate the unavoidable digitalisation process, thus improving quality, profitability and competitiveness.
 At AGR, we are revolutionising the well delivery by increasing automation in data flow and workload distribution in addition to enhancing decision making around the fundamental considerations of any project; cost, time and risk.

 2. Increase focus on sustainability.
 The industry’s focus on sustainability must increase.
 Equinor are an excellent example, with a vision of net zero emissions by 2050.
 Simultaneously, it is more important than ever for regulators to play their important part in contributing to the reduction of emissions.